CuriousAboutData/CuriousAboutData/README.md

 - 👋 Hi, I’m @CuriousAboutData
 - 👀 I’m interested in Predictive Analytics, CV and NLP
 - 🌱 I’m currently studying for Azure Data Scientist exam
-- 🚀 I’m looking to collaborate on ...
+- 🚀 I’m looking to collaborate on Kaggle competitions and open-source ML projects
 - 📫 How to reach me: @LinkedIn (Lorant Imre)

 <!---